DanielHadley/DanielHadley.github.io/about.md

 permalink: /about/
 ---

+I am a Data Scientist with the [Sorenson Impact Center](http://eccles.utah.edu/sorenson-impact-center/), an applied academic institution at the at the University of Utah’s Business School.
+My job is to help governments, non-profits, and philanthropists use data to better address difficult social problems. (*DISCLAIMER: I don't speak for the Center or any of its affiliates on this blog.
+These are my opinions.*)

-I am the Chief of Staff to Mayor Joe Curtatone of Somerville, Massachusetts, and an Innovations in American Government Fellow with the Harvard Kennedy School Ash Center. (*DISCLAIMER: I don't speak for the Mayor, City, or Harvard on this blog.
-These are my opinions.*) Previously I was the director of the Mayor's Office of Innovation and Analytics, and prior to that I studied urban planning.
+Previously, I served as the Chief of Staff and Chief Data Scientist to Mayor Joe Curtatone of [Somerville, Massachusetts](http://www.boston.com/news/globe/magazine/articles/2006/05/14/the_model_city/), and as an Innovations in American Government Fellow with the Harvard Kennedy School Ash Center.

-### About Somerville

-Mayor Curtatone is a great boss.
-He transformed the city from 'Slumerville' to "[The Best Run City in the State](http://www.boston.com/news/globe/magazine/articles/2006/05/14/the_model_city/)."
-We were listed as one of the most [innovative cities in the Country](http://www.washingtonpost.com/blogs/govbeat/wp/2014/10/07/the-most-influential-cities-in-the-country-according-to-mayors/) in a national survey of mayors, and our happiness survey was featured on the [front page](http://www.nytimes.com/2011/05/01/us/01happiness.html?pagewanted=all&_r=0) of the New York Times.

-But the real reason I love working here is the chance to make an immediate difference in people's lives by crafting intelligent, data-driven policies.

 <!--- ![_config.yml]({{ site.baseurl }}/images/2014_Bio/DanielHadley3.jpg) -->